 Blood around the World

 The term 'blood group' refers to the variations in the structures of the proteins and sugars on the surface of our red blood cells.
 These variations are inherited.
-There are 30 human blood group systems and each person has a unique spectrum of blood groups with the exception of identical twins or triplets whose blood groups are exactly the same.
+There are 35 blood group systems and each person has a unique spectrum of blood groups with the exception of identical twins or triplets whose blood groups are exactly the same.

 The purpose of blood groups is not known.
 Animals also have blood groups, but these are not the same as human blood groups.
 So blood from one species cannot be safely transfused to another species and any attempt to do so would probably be lethal.

 The most important human blood group system for transfusion or transplantation is the ABO system.
 Every human being is of blood group O, A, B or AB, or of one of the minor variants of these four groups.
 In fact there are only two determinants in the ABO system: A and B. O is the absence of either A or B, and AB is the presence of both A and B on the red cells.
 The A and B determinants differ only in minor ways.

 The ABO blood groups are most important in transfusion because very early in life everybody who lacks either A or B develops antibodies against the A and B substances they lack.
 So, group O people develop anti-A and anti-B, group A develop anti-B, and group B develop anti-A. The very small proportion of group AB people have neither antibody.
 Thus, for example group A blood is dangerous if given to a group O person because the anti-A in the plasma of the group O person will rapidly destroy the transfused group A red cells.
 As well as on blood cells, ABO blood groups are present on other tissues and, unless special precautions are taken, a group A kidney transplanted to a group O patient will be rapidly rejected.